qzaidi/qzaidi.github.com/_posts/2014-04-19-google-universal-analytics.markdown

 Advantages - we track what we want, and we share with Google only what we want to share.
 We can track things like CPU spikes, database timings, exceptions, and just about anything and everything we want to track, in near real time.

 On to specifics.
-We use the [universal-analytics](https://github.com/jtillmann/universal-analytics) npm module, and here's some sample code.
+One could use the [universal-analytics](https://github.com/jtillmann/universal-analytics) npm module, and here's some sample code.

 First, inside the app.js